jorge6242/react-ts-dashboard/README.md

-# Dashboard - CRUD with ReactJS and Typscript
+# Dashboard-CRUD with ReactJS-Typescript and Hooks

 ## Features

-- ReactJS with Hooks
+- ReactJS-Typescript with Hooks
 - Auth Login with API REST
 - Forms validations with Hooks
 - LocalStorage Encryption with secure-ls